Use Your Network (part 1): One of the 4 strategies to find a job

 • If not, ask them if they know people based in the USA who can help you.

 Follow your intuition!
-If you feel it’s better to catch up on each others’ news before asking about opportunities, you can definitely write the first message with that intention.
+If you feel it’s better to catch up on each other’s news before asking about opportunities, you can write the first message with that intention.
 Once your contact responds, go ahead with your request!
-It really depends how long you’ve been in touch (or out of touch!) with your contact, and how close you are with them.
+It depends on how long you’ve been in touch (or out of touch!) with your contacts and how close you are to them.

 What do I do with the other contacts?